ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 *Cryptography precompiles are not considered complex by default.
 Refer to the "Cryptography" for a separate assessment.

-#### Modified precompiles
+##### Modified precompiles

 Modifies pre-existing precompiles logic or gas-accounting

 - 0. No pre-existing precompiles are modified.
 - 1. At least one pre-existing precompile has its gas schedule modified.
 - 2. Multiple pre-existing precompiles have their gas schedule modified, or a single pre-existing precompile has its behavior modified.
-- 3. Multiple pre-existing precompiles have their behavior modified.
+- 3. The behavior of multiple pre-existing precompiles, or a single complex pre-existing precompileis modified.

-#### Encoding changes (RLP/SSZ)
+##### Encoding changes (RLP/SSZ)

 Introduces encoding changes at the transaction/block/interfaces level

 - 0. No encoding changes are introduced at the transaction, block, or interfaces levels.
 - 3. An encoding change is introduced at transaction, block or interfaces level (e.g. RLP -> SSZ).

-#### New transaction types
+##### New transaction types

 Introduces a new transaction type

 - 0. No new transaction types are introduced.
 - 3. A new transaction type is introduced.

-#### New or modified transaction validity mechanisms
+##### New or modified transaction validity mechanisms

 Creates new or modifies pre-existing transaction types' validation mechanisms

 - 0. No changes are introduced to the validity rules of existing transaction types or to their intrinsic gas cost calculation.
 - 1. Minor adjustments are introduced to validity rules or intrinsic gas cost calculation, but they do not significantly affect existing tests.
 - 2. Changes to validity rules or intrinsic gas cost calculation affect existing tests, but require only limited updates to test cases and no redesign of the testing infrastructure.
 - 3. Changes to validity rules or intrinsic gas cost calculation require extensive rework or redesign of the tests or testing infrastructure.

-#### New block / header fields
+##### New block / header fields

 Introduces new block or block header fields

 - 0. No new block or header fields are introduced.
 - 3. A new block or header field is introduced.

-#### New fork activation mechanism
+##### New fork activation mechanism

 Modifies state, internal variables, or similar, at the fork activation block

 - 0. No state modifications, internal variables or similar are modified at the fork activation block.
 - 3. Either a state modification or internal variables are modified at the fork activation block.

 *Initialization of new internal variable is not considered a modification.

-#### Performance risks
+##### Performance risks

 Introduces or modifies mechanisms and requires performance validation.